Sweetener World Tour: Background

 On December 14, 2018, Grande announced the European dates for the tour.
 A special show was being planned in Manchester.
-The second leg of the tour had 30 shows and visited 19 cities across Europe, beginning on August 17, 2019, in London and concluded on October 16, 2019, in London.
-Pre-sale for the tickets for the second leg of the tour took place between December 19 and December 21, 2018, for the United Kingdom, and between December 18 and December 20, 2018, for all other dates.
-On December 20, 2018, tickets were opened to the general public (excluding the United Kingdom), and due to popular demand, additional shows were added in Amsterdam, Paris and Dublin.
-On December 21, 2018, tickets were opened to the general public in the United Kingdom, and due to popular demand, additional shows were added in London and Birmingham.
+The second leg of the tour had 30 shows and visited 19 cities across Europe, beginning on August 17, 2019, in London, and concluding on October 16, 2019, in London.
+Pre-sale for the tickets for the second leg of the tour took place between December 19 and December 21, 2018, for the UK, and between December 18 and December 20, 2018, for all other dates.
+On December 20, 2018, tickets were opened to the general public (excluding the UK), and due to popular demand, additional shows were added in Amsterdam, Paris and Dublin.
+On December 21, 2018, tickets were opened to the general public in the UK, and due to popular demand, additional shows were added in London and Birmingham.
 On February 25, 2019, due to popular demand, additional shows were added in Hamburg and Dublin.
 On March 5, 2019, Grande announced that Ella Mai would be the opening act for the European leg of the tour.
 On June 11, 2019, due to popular demand, additional shows were added in London.
 On August 9, 2019, the first show in Hamburg and the show in Prague were rescheduled, and the show in Kraków was cancelled.

 On June 20, 2019, Grande announced another North American leg of the tour.
 The third leg of the tour visited 18 cities and had 20 shows across the United States, including the rescheduled Tampa and Orlando shows, beginning on November 9, 2019, in Uniondale and concluding on December 22, 2019, in Inglewood.
 Pre-sale for the tickets for the third leg of the tour took place between June 26 and June 30, 2019.
 On July 1, 2019, tickets were opened to the general public.
 On July 11, 2019, due to popular and high demand, additional shows were added in San Francisco and Inglewood.

 Grande announced she would be partnering with nonprofit voter registration group HeadCount to register new voters ahead of the 2020 presidential election in March via Instagram.
 She encouraged fans to "use your voice and get your 'thank u, next gen' sticker."
 In July, it was reported that HeadCount registered twice as many voters in partnership with Grande than any other tour over the last three years and that the Sweetener World Tour was the most successful artist tour for voter registration HeadCount has seen since 2008.
 In December, it was announced that the tour broke the organization's all-time record, with 33,381 voter registrations and actions.